5GEVE/5geve-rc/README.md

 | spanish_site_demo_20th_may_2020 | Scripts for the demo executed in the Spanish site the 20th May 2020 |

 The location of this repository in the RC component must be the following: /usr/bin/rc

+This work has been done by Telcaria Ideas S.L. for the 5G EVE European project under the [Apache 2.0 License](LICENSE).